NetComposer/nksip/doc/reference/callback_functions.md

 This function is called when a new in-dialog INVITE request is received.

-It works the same way as [sip_invite/2](#sip_invite2), and, if it is not implement, it will call `sip_invite/2`.
+It works the same way as [sip_invite/2](#sip_invite2), and, if it is not implement, it will simply call it.
 You should implement it to have different behaviours for new and in-dialog INVITE requests.

 ### sip_cancel/3